Skip to main content

 527

-Buyer issues a debit note on behalf of the supplier.
-Used in rare, exceptional self-billing cases.
+The buyer issues a debit notification on behalf of the supplier.
+Used in rare self-billing scenarios.

 Buyer → Seller